iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 ![heap snapshot 2](https://dl.dropboxusercontent.com/u/11600860/heap-snapshots/snapshot2.png)

 You'll notice that the object count for HTMLLIElement is 2.
 The first count is for the HTMLLIElement constructor itself and the second is for the li instance that we just created saved to the variable li.
+The global document object has a reference to the li object so the li object has not gone out of scope and been garbage collected.

 Now what happens when I replace the innerHTML of #people-container?
 Let's find out.